quicwg/base-drafts/draft-ietf-quic-http.md

 ## Prior versions of HTTP

 HTTP/1.1 is a TCP mapping which uses whitespace-delimited text fields to convey HTTP messages.
-While these exchanges are human-readable, the whitespace leads to parsing difficulties and workarounds to be tolerant of variant behavior.
-Because each connection can transfer only a single HTTP request or response at a time in each direction, multiple parallel TCP connections are used, reducing the ability of the congestion controller to accurately manage traffic between endpoints.
+While these exchanges are human-readable, using whitespace for message formatting leads to parsing difficulties and workarounds to be tolerant of variant behavior.
+Because each connection can transfer only a single HTTP request or response at a time in each direction, multiple parallel TCP connections are often used, reducing the ability of the congestion controller to accurately manage traffic between endpoints.

 HTTP/2 introduced a binary framing and multiplexing layer to improve latency without modifying the transport layer.
 However, because the parallel nature of